Ry3nG/ResNav/README.md

 - Sensing grid (raw occupancy): the world obstacle geometry.
 Used for LiDAR simulation and rendering.
 It matches what sensors "see".
 - Collision grid (C-space): the sensing grid inflated by the robot radius and safety margin.
-Used for all geometric feasibility and collision checks (env reset feasibility, step() collision, and DWA trajectory checks).
+Used by the environment for feasibility and collision checks (reset feasibility and step() collision).
+Controllers may optionally consult C-space for trajectory feasibility; the provided DWA is sensor-driven and uses only the sensing grid for LiDAR and approximate clearance.

 Controllers should:
 - Use the sensing grid when calling LiDAR.cast for realistic ranges